7 Design Decisions That Transformed This Home by Bringing the Light In

 Every Wrecked & Refined project balances softness and strength.

 I design alongside my husband, and we often live in the spaces we create.
-That perspective matters.
+That lived experience influences our approach.

 This home blends: